Thursday, June 09, 2016

 The one pastry you must not miss in Arles.

-A mountain of garlic revealing Provençal tastes.
+A mountain of garlic revealing Provençal flavors.

 Next to the much loved apricots.
 I just discovered there's a Fete de l'Apricot in July.
 Hmmm...total immersion for a weekend...very tempting.

-I'm interspersing some of the 31 van Gogh paintings at the Arles Fondation Vincent Van Gogh.
-Normally they only get ONE painting each summer to exhibit.
+I'm adding in some of the 31 van Gogh paintings at the Arles Fondation Vincent Van Gogh

 Arles is close to many borders, products are on offer from Corsica, Spain, and Italy.